ManukauTramping/web-site/README.md

 You can create a new contact by clicking *Add Contact* in the top right-hand corner.
 Always select the *Suggested Content Type*.
 You must enter a name and phone number.

+### 7. Publishing

+Changes are not available to the web-site generator until they are published.
+Drafts and Changes will not be included in the web-site.

 ## How to deploy web-site?

 ### 1. Manual Deployment